 - Do you need special tools to make soap?
 Where do you buy supplies?
 I've answered these questions and more in How to Make Simple Soap Video and 4 Steps to Making Homemade Soap.

 - What if the soap doesn't turn out?
-In all my six or seven years of soap making I've had a couple failures, this is one.
+In all my seven or eight years of soap making I've had a couple failures, this is one.
 I turned that one into dish soap (it was too caustic to use straight on our skin in the shower).
 Alternately, I've also grated failed batches to use for laundry soap.
 Although soap making is a scientific process it's also a bit of an art, at least for me.
 You never know exactly how it will turn out, but that's the beauty of it.

 - Do you sell your soap?
 Not usually.